 - Make sure to check out the media repository before committing back to the repository.

 - You should always do a svn diff (or at least a svn status) on your working copy before commiting.
 Use TortoiseSVN’s preview feature and review if the changes you are about to commit are really what you intended to commit.

 - Enter sensible log messages.
 A short description of what you changed/created is helpful for others.

-- The results of seperate work should be commited seperately - even if you worked at multiple tasks concurrently.
-You'll have to identify which file changed because of which task, and if a file has changes from both tasks, this becomes difficult.
+- The results of separate work should be committed separately - even if you worked at multiple tasks concurrently.
+You’ll have to identify which file changed because of which task, and if a file has changes from both tasks, this becomes difficult.
 An easier solution is to have two working copies from the beginning.

 - If you are unsure if something you want to do is acceptable, discuss it on #media with one of the Media Team admins.